 If you have a workers’ comp lawyer, you may not need to attend all of these preliminary hearings.
-While you typically must attend a mediation, your presence may be unnecessary at a pretrial conference.
+While you typically must attend mediation, your presence may be unnecessary at a pretrial conference.
 Check with your lawyer to see if you need to be there.

 Before you attend your workers’ comp hearing, you should organize your evidence—including medical records, unpaid medical bills, doctors’ reports, and other documents.
 You should also mentally prepare to testify.
 If you have a workers’ comp lawyer, your lawyer should meet with you beforehand to discuss your claim and help prepare you to testify at the hearing.
-To learn more, see our article about how to prepare for a workers’ comp hearing.
+To learn more, see our article on how to prepare for a workers’ comp hearing.

 Most states have specific rules about what you can give the judge.
 For example, you typically must let the insurance company’s lawyer know what records you plan to submit and provide the lawyer with copies in advance of your hearing.
-If you do not follow the rules, the judge may not accept your documents as evidence.
+If you don’t follow the rules, the judge may not accept your documents as evidence.